Pot Luck (Louie): Plot

 At the Comedy Cellar, Louie (Louis C.K.) talks about extraterrestrial life, explaining that he is indifferent to life on other planets.

-Louie sees a therapist, as he feels depressed.
-While explaining his problems, the therapist falls asleep.
-Louie storms off, feeling that he is becoming boring.
-Trying to change his lifestyle, he calls Marina (Judy Gold), a parent at school, if he can attend a potluck dinner she is hosting.
-He is allowed, so he decides to make fried chicken for the event.
+Louie sees a therapist about his depression but he's so boring in the session that the shrink falls asleep while he's talking.
+Trying to change his lifestyle, he calls Marina (Judy Gold), a parent at school who doesn't like him, if he can attend a potluck dinner she is hosting.
+She reluctantly says he can and even more reluctantly tells him he can bring some fried chicken.
 At the dinner, Louie tries to socialize more, until he discovers that he is actually at a New Age gathering.
 He goes to the real dinner, but finds himself shunned out of conversations by Marina, prompting him to leave.

 As he waits for a taxi, Louie is joined by Julianne (Celia Keenan-Bolger), a surrogate mother for Marina and her wife.
-He accompanies her to her apartment, where she breaks down due to her pregnancy hormones.
-She convinces Louie to have sex with her, but her water breaks during the act.
-He takes her to the hospital, where an angry Marina reprimands him for his actions.
-As she continues complaining about wanting a different natural birth, Louie just leaves.
+He accompanies her to her apartment, where she breaks down due to her pregnancy hormones and being treated like nothing by everyone.
+When Louie tells her she's beautiful, she is moved to tears and then asks Louie to have sex with her.
+He agrees to, but while they're copulating her water breaks.
+He takes her to a nearby hospital where she gives birth, and Marina rages at him for ruining her plan for an unconventional birth center delivery, but Louie giggles at the whole absurd situation before telling Marina to chill out and walking away from her verbal abuse with a big smile on his face.